Brusino Arsizio

-Brusino Arsizio is a municipality in the district of Lugano in the canton of Ticino in Switzerland on the Lake of Lugano.
+Brusino Arsizio (Lombard: Brüsin Sciss) is a municipality in the district of Lugano in the canton of Ticino in Switzerland on the Lake of Lugano.

 History

 The village has been inhabited since the Roman era.
 In 1970, a plundered Roman grave was found with grave goods.
 The modern municipality of Brusino Arsizio is first mentioned in 1167 as Bruxia.

 In the 8th Century the Totoniden family of Campione d'Italia possessed land in the village.
 Around 1227, the monastery of S. Ambrogio in Milan acquired property.
 They built a tower or other fortification to help support the fortifications of Campione.
 In 1671 it was mentioned as Castrum Brugini Arsitii.

 The parish church of San Michele, which was built during the era of the Lombard kings, broke away in 1508 from the mother church of Riva San Vitale.